HeptaSean/aiken-trivial/README.md

 > --tx-in-collateral 6fa4f7cc6674a00395e1ca68854d47f086e3a408e2b31f75fb10a712494fc462#3 \
 > --out-file /tmp/spend_succeed_2.json
 ```
-Just like in the first example, we can see the successful spending from the
+And also just like in the first example, we can see the successful spending
-`always_succeeds` script
+from the `always_succeeds` script
 [on chain](https://preprod.beta.explorer.cardano.org/en/transaction/6e0bd67cd5eec2329f45cf093ab06e0868f6f467b6e6158267952bdcfae4534b).

 With the implementation of [CIP 32](https://cips.cardano.org/cip/CIP-0032)